RedRudeBoy/HowMany/README.md

 ```

+## Known bugs ##
+1. In the initilization the calendars are unhydrated, why ember-data don't populate the relationships?
+[Bug: Sideloading relations (hasMany) on models not working!](https://github.com/emberjs/data/issues/1834) [hasMany tests](https://github.com/emberjs/data/blob/master/packages/ember-data/tests/integration/relationships/has_many_test.js) [store api](http://emberjs.com/api/data/classes/DS.Store.html)
+2. Updates in vcomponents data doesn't trigger UI updates.
+3. Going from /calendars/do6rd to / throws: "Uncaught TypeError: Cannot read property 'shouldSupercede' of undefined".
+The problem is in the breadcrumb, controlled by /app/controllers/application.js
+3. Instead of using mixings for vcomponents, use polymorphism.

 ## Software used ##
 1. [ember.js](http://emberjs.com/) - A framework for creating ambitious web applications
 2. [handlebars](http://handlebarsjs.com/) - Semantic Templates compatible with Mustache